Freight and fridge sales: Indian economists seek GDP clues amid data doubts

 Still, some economists are perplexed by figures showing growth in consumer spending hitting a four-year high, even as sales of beverages, home appliances and vehicles fell.

-Earnings of consumer goods giants such as Hindustan Unilever (HLL.NS) and drug makers like GlaxoSmithKline Consumer Healthcare (GLSM.NS) also took a hit.
+Earnings of consumer goods giants such as Hindustan Unilever and drug makers like GlaxoSmithKline Consumer Healthcare also took a hit.

 Some data also appear to be contradictory.
 For example, services dependent on government spending grew at a faster pace in the quarter, but overall government spending fell.